T-Python-Sep-24/UNIT-1-PROJECT/README.md

 ---

-## Extensions
+## Extensions And Libraries
-This project can be extended by integrating external APIs such as:
+This project is extended by integrating external APIs and Libraries such as:
-- Calories Calculators from excersises and/or meals
+- nutritionix: Calories Calculators from exercises and/or meals
-- Nutrition databases (e.g., MyFitnessPal)
+- spoonacular: Nutrition and meals database
-- Mobile interfaces for on-the-go tracking.
+- Command Line Coloring and Animation (e.g., colorama, tabulate, tqdm)

 ---